monty-dev/discord.py/docs/migrating.rst

 Context Changes
 ~~~~~~~~~~~~~~~~~

-In v1.0, the :class:`~ext.commands.Context` has received a lot of changes with how it's retrieved and used.
+In v1.0, the :class:`.Context` has received a lot of changes with how it's retrieved and used.

 The biggest change is that ``pass_context=True`` is now the default behaviour.
 Ergo: